Tana-Tex, a Revolutionary Print-on-Demand Privacy CurtainKristin Crane

 In addition to allowing more creative and unique curtains, this technology also has a greatly reduced carbon footprint.
 The printing process uses 90% less water and 50% less energy than traditional yarn dyeing.
 It completely eliminates the need for seams and the end product is more durable, which means these curtains last longer and are less frequently replaced.
 The entire curtain can be laundered at 160º and there are no seams or hems to trap dust or shelter microbes.

-Tana-Tex sells their products internationally and domestically through jobbers such as Knoll, Carnegie, Momentum and DesignTex.
+Tana-Tex sells its products internationally and domestically through jobbers such as Knoll, Carnegie, Momentum, and DesignTex.
 Minimum orders are 60 yards, which translates to approximately fifteen curtains.

 An idea inspired by a lifelong love of tennis is now a business changing the look of privacy curtains and offering new possibilities for design in health care facilities.
 If you have a print-on-demand product, consider adding new Design Pool designs to your offerings.
 Search our library of licensable designs today.